About the course

 Global history, in other words, is history with a global scope (often including European dimensions) that emphasises comparative perspectives.
 You are not expected to master the histories of multiple regions, but to use a global approach to cast light on your own research area.

+More information on core and optional courses is available on course page of the faculty's website (see the Further information and enquiries section for further details).
 Please note that not every optional subject listed may be on offer every year, depending in part on levels of student demand.
-Full details of core and optional papers available are available on the Faculty of History's course webpage.

 About a quarter of master’s students proceed to doctoral work at Oxford; others continue academic study at other institutions.
 Other career destinations are as diverse as, but broadly in line with, undergraduate history career destinations: law, finance, management consultancy, civil service etc.